 Sony’s approach to this wide angle prime is a little bit different in that it’s a sort of “system lens.”
 Similar to the older APS-C Sony E 16mm f/2.8, Sony released the FE 28mm f/2 with two optional accessory conversion lens adapters.
 There’s the SEL075UWC which converts the lens to a super wide angle 21mm f/2.8.
 Second up is the much larger SEL057FEC which converts the lens into a ultra wide angle fisheye 16mm f/3.5 with a 180 degree field of view.

-At the time of this writing, the FE 28mm has an MSRP of about $450, the SEL075UWC is about $250 and the SEL057FEC is about $300.
 If the FE 28mm f/2 lens alone can hold up in image quality and performance, it should prove to be one of the best value lens options for the Sony a7 Series.
 The conversion adapters do add some versatility to the lens in terms of field of view but I’m skeptical of the design decision to offer these conversion lenses rather than dedicated 21mm and 16mm prime lenses.
 Usually add-on lens converters are never well regarded in the photography community but I’ll give them a serious try for this review.

 One of my primary reasons for writing this review was from the suggestion of our readers but I was also personally excited to see if this lens would offer me a smaller alternative to my much larger Rokinon 24mm f/1.4 (my astrophotography review).
 I still love the fast 24mm from Rokinon but it’s also very large and heavy for use on the camera I’m currently traveling with (the Sony a7II).
 I almost exclusively use the Rokinon for astrophotography but tend to leave it off my camera otherwise just because it’s so large and less fun to carry around.

 The FE 28mm f/2 is not as wide and not as fast as my 24mm Rokinon but the reduced size and autofocus seemed like worthy trades.
-I’d love to try out the newly announced Zeiss Batis 25mm f/2 for a lens that seems close in field of view to my Rokinon 24mm f/1.4, but that lens is priced at an MSRP of $1299, putting it in a whole different price league when compared to the lowly Sony 28mm f/2.
+I’d love to try out the newly announced Zeiss Batis 25mm f/2 for a lens that seems close in field of view to my Rokinon 24mm f/1.4, but that lens is priced much higher, putting it in a whole different price league when compared to the lowly Sony 28mm f/2.
 With its small size and autofocus, the 28mm f/2 is a lens I am more excited to leave on my camera for astrophotography and daytime landscapes and portraits alike.
 Let’s see if it lives up to the task of shooting the stars.